 In response to the demand for such talented individuals across the various fields within education, we have made real strides in supporting the training and development of aspirational graduates.

 Become one of our Clarus Aspirations Graduates today - call us on: 0203 805 3430 or email firstname.lastname@example.org – we are recruiting now.

 As an aspiring teacher, you will witness and experience the varied classroom dynamics that will assist and hopefully support you in your own professional development ahead of a PGCE, SCITT or Schools Direct.

 If you have aspirations to train as a primary school teacher, the Aspiring Teacher Programme (ATP) is unique in providing graduates with the opportunity to learn, develop and train as a primary school teacher, debt-free.

 Delivered as fully funded teacher training, from day one until you complete your fast-tracked NQT induction, you'll receive a salary as well as having your tuition fees paid for.

 If you have your sights set on training to become a Primary Teacher, get in touch with our team today on 0203 805 3430 or email email@example.com – we are recruiting now.

-The operational support at any school is fundamental to its smooth-running.
-Within an environment that requires uncompromisingly high standards in regards to security and vetting, the back office support and administrative staff in all schools need to be organised, efficient and alert.
+The operational support at any primary school is fundamental to its smooth-running.
+Within an environment that requires uncompromisingly high standards in regards to security and vetting, the back office support and administrative staff in all primary schools need to be organised, efficient and alert.

-Each school is different, with varying demands in skillset across all positions within ‘Back Office and Administrative’.
+Each primary school is different, with varying demands in skillset across all positions within ‘Back Office and Administrative’.
 Our vacancies for these particular positions will clearly highlight the particular qualifications and experience required to apply; whether it’s knowledge of SIMS or a CIPD qualification.